 ROOT CANAL MOBILE AL - TREATMENTS AND THERAPY

-Often times when people hear the term “root canal,” they wince.
-While needing a root canal isn’t ideal, it often is not as bad as most people think.
-In certain circumstances, performing a root canal may be the only way to save your tooth from being surgically extracted.
-In order to get past any hesitations you may have about getting root canal therapy, it is important to first understand what it is, what it treats and what the process is like.
+In order to get past any hesitations you may have about the root canal therapy procedure, it is important to first understand what it is, what it treats, and what the process is like.

 WHAT IS ROOT CANAL THERAPY?

-Essentially, root canals are a procedure that treat situations that involve fixing cavities or cracks in teeth that are so bad that they affect the pulp or nerve of a tooth.
-The pulp is a collection of blood vessels and soft tissue that can get infected when a tooth is cracked or populated from the bacteria of a cavity.
+Essentially, root canals are a procedure that treats situations that involve fixing cavities or cracks in teeth that are so bad that they affect the pulp or nerve of a tooth.
+The pulp is a collection of blood vessels and soft tissue that can get infected when a tooth is cracked or populated by the bacteria of a cavity.
 Once the tissue gets infected, you may develop an abscess.
-If this infection isn’t treated, over time it can lead to pain, injury to your jawbones and even issues with your overall health!
+If this infection isn’t treated, over time it can lead to pain, injury to your jawbones, and even issues with your overall health!

 WHAT ARE THE REASONS FOR A ROOT CANAL?